 HESSCO Elder Services – Please review the service programs we offer so that you may decide which volunteer opportunity is most appealing to you.*Please note, all volunteer applicants are required to complete a CORI request form and submit a copy of his/her license before we can process an application.

 Toll Free: 800-462-5221 V/TTY

 Massachusetts Service Alliance – Connect & Serve is a free web-based volunteer portal.
 The Connect & Serve website is a valuable resource.
 It is for organizations who recruit volunteers and for individuals who wish to find volunteer opportunities in their communities.

 Boston, MA 02114

-Massachusetts Coalition for the Homeless – The Coalition offers rewarding volunteer opportunities for groups and individuals that want to assist families and individuals who are experiencing homelessness.
+Massachusetts Coalition for the Homeless – The Coalition offers rewarding volunteer opportunities.
+Groups and individuals may want help families and individuals who are experiencing homelessness.

 73 Buffum Street

 Neighbors Who Care – Provides free volunteer services to help better the life of high risk homebound elders and chronically ill adults in the greater Waltham community.